 “Irritation and crying can make croup worse.
-Comfort your child, and keep him/her calm and distracted by cuddling, reading a book or singing,” Dr. Davis says.
+Comfort your child and keep them calm and distracted by cuddling, reading a book or singing,” Dr. Davis says.

-Once your child receives the oral steroid, you can take some measures to keep him/her comfortable at home.
+Once your child receives the oral steroid, you can take some measures to keep them comfortable at home.
 Dr. Davis suggests:

 - Encourage fluids

-- Reduce fever with Tylenol or Motrin (Motrin only if 6 months old and above)
+- Reduce fever with acetaminophen or ibuprofen (ibuprofen only if 6 months old and above)

 - Try using a humidifier for calming; studies show it doesn’t change croup severity

-- Take a car ride with the windows slightly down, as cold air can help
+- If it’s cool outside, take a car ride with the windows slightly down.
+Cold air can help.

 RSV in Infants & Toddlers

-- Coughing symptom: Wet and forceful with wheezing and labored breathing
+- Coughing symptom: Wet and forceful cough; sounds like fluid-filled lung; includes wheezing and labored breathing

 - Treatment: Supportive care, like most colds

 Respiratory syncytial virus (RSV) is the most common cause of bronchiolitis, a lower respiratory tract infection.
 Most often, bronchiolitis occurs in infants and young children 2 years old and younger.
 Children with RSV typically have two to four days of upper respiratory tract symptoms, such as fever and runny nose/congestion.
-These are then followed by lower respiratory tract symptoms, like increasing cough that sounds wet and forceful, wheezing and increased work breathing.
+These are then followed by lower respiratory tract symptoms, like increasing wheezing cough that sounds wet and forceful with increased work breathing.
 Many infants exhibit poor feeding and signs of dehydration as well.

 “At some point, nearly all children have been infected with RSV prior to 2 years old.
 Some children may require supplemental oxygen to maintain their oxygen levels, which would require a hospital stay,” Dr. Davis says.